Can I Solve This on My Own or Do I Need an Attorney?

 As soon as a judge issues a court order for child support, it becomes a legal obligation.
 When you disobey a court order, including a child support obligation, you can be in "contempt of court."
 The court uses this as a method to enforce child support payment.
 The court also enforces other court orders, such as an order for child custody or spousal support.

 Parents often use tactics to avoid paying child support.
 For example, they may remain unemployed or be paid under the table.
 However, this can hurt you in the long run.
 Depending on where you live, the courts have a number of tools at their disposal for enforcing child support orders.
-This includes the following:

 When your assets are seized, the state could take away money from:

 Child support represents an essential part of a child's life.
 However, dealing with it can be overwhelming for the parents.
 If you're having issues with receiving or paying child support, you should get legal help.
-Consider turning to an experienced local child support lawyer for legal advice and figuring out your best course of action.
+Consider turning to an experienced local child support lawyer for legal advice and determining your best course of action.